ansible/ansible/docs/docsite/rst/playbooks_best_practices.rst

 Your usage of Ansible should fit your needs, however, not ours, so feel free to modify this approach and organize as you see fit.

-One thing you will definitely want to do though, is use the "roles" organization feature, which is documented as part of the main playbooks page.
-See :doc:`playbooks_reuse_roles`.
-You absolutely should be using roles.
-Roles are great.
-Use roles.
-Roles!
+One crucial way to organize your playbook content is Ansible's "roles" organization feature, which is documented as part of the main playbooks page.
+You should take the time to read and understand the roles documentation which is available here: :doc:`playbooks_reuse_roles`.
-Did we say that enough?
-Roles are great.

 .. _directory_layout: